hugo-astier/video-library-front/README.md

 ## Try it yourself

 Pull the repo locally, then run `npm i` at the root to install `node_modules`.
-You also need to have mongoDB installed and running on your machine, as well as [the back-end](https://github.com/hugo-astier/video-library-back) running too.
+You also need to have mongoDB and [the back-end](https://github.com/hugo-astier/video-library-back) up and running on your machine too.

 Then, you can run: